Willow Village

-Willow Village is a proposed neighborhood in Menlo Park, California adjacent to the Facebook campus.
-The entire area is owned by Facebook, which it seeks to develop.
+Willow Village was a proposed neighborhood in Menlo Park, California adjacent to the Meta campus.
+The entire area is owned by Facebook, which sought to develop it.
 The neighborhood is proposed to have 1.75 million square feet of office space, 1,500 apartments, 125,000-square feet of retail, a 200-room hotel, a visitor center, and 5,319 parking spaces.

+After years of delay, Meta announced on May 1, 2026 it was halting the project due to economic uncertainty and increased AI spending.